naschorr/hawking/README.md

 ## Configuration `config.json`

+#### Discord Configuration
+- **version** - String - The bot's current semantic version.
 - **admins** - Array - Array of Discord usernames who have access to `\admin` commands.
 Uses `Username#1234` format.
-- **debug_level** - Int - The maximum threshold for printing debug statements to the terminal.
-Debug statements with a level of `0` are the most important, while statements with a level of `4` are the least important.
-See `debug_print()` in `utilities.py`.
+- **activation_str** - String - The string that'll activate the Discord bot from chat messages.
+- **description** - String - The bot's description.
+This is seen in the help interface.
 - **announce_updates** - Boolean - Choose whether or not the bot will announce status updates to the invoker's voice channel.
 Things like 'Loaded N phrases.' after invoking `\admin reload_phrases`.
 - **delete_commands** - Boolean - Choose to delete the command that invoked the bot.
 This lets users operate the bot 'silently'.
 Requires that the bot role's `Manage Messages` permission is enabled, and that the bot can also 'Manage Messages' in the text chat channel.
-- **wine** - String - The command to invoke Wine on your system.
-Linux only.
-- **xvfb_prepend** - String - The string that'll select your `xvfb` display.
-Headless only.
-- **headless** - Boolean - Indicate that the bot is running on a machine without a display.
-Uses `xvfb` to simulate a display required for the text-to-speech engine.

-- **activation_str** - String - The string that'll activate the Discord bot from chat messages.
-- **description** - String - The bot's description.
-This is seen in the help interface.
+- **channel_timeout** - Int - The time in seconds before the bot will leave its current voice channel due to inactivity.
+- **skip_votes** - Int - The minimum number of votes needed by a channel to skip the currently playing speech.
+- **skip_percentage** - Int - The minimum percentage of other users who need to request a skip before the currently playing speech will be skipped.

+### Bot Configuration
+- **debug_level** - Int - The maximum threshold for printing debug statements to the terminal.
+Debug statements with a level of `0` are the most important, while statements with a level of `4` are the least important.
+See `debug_print()` in `utilities.py`.
 - **token_file** - String - The name of the file containing the bot's Discord token.
 - **\_token_file_path** - String - Force the bot to use a specific token, rather than the normal `token.json` file.
 Remove the leading underscore to activate it.
 - **phrases_file_extension** - String - The file extension to look for when searching for phrase files.